yrsong15/CellSociety/doc/DESIGN.md

 	* The **"map"** on which each individual cell operates
 	* Could be implemented with a 2D array ***or*** a map, should be prone to switching between one or the other
 	* Includes method to populate empty grid with default settings specified by XML file
-	* Should be open to changes of the shape of the grid but the interfaces should be closed
+	* Should be open to changes of the sizes/shape of the grid but the interfaces should be closed

 + **Game Engine**
-	* Gets satisfaction from species and marks cells to be updated
+	* Gets satisfaction status from species and marks cells to be updated
 	* Updates grids and species
 	* Updates each species' neighbors
 	* Interfaces should be closed to changes in algorithm and should be open extensions for other new features